Gowtham-app-developer/Flutter-Interview-Questions/README.md

 		print(message);
 	};

 	showMessage();

-	// 2.
+	// TODO 2.
 A closure is a function object that has access to variables in its lexical scope,
  	// even when the function is used outside of its original scope.

 	Function talk = () {